lmsqueezy/laravel/README.md

 Currently, this command supports [Ngrok](https://ngrok.com/) and [Expose](https://github.com/beyondcode/expose).

 > [!WARNING]
 > The `lmsqueezy:listen` command is currently not supported in Windows due to the lack of signal handling.
 Instead you can take the manual approach from the [webhooks in production](#webhooks-in-production) docs below.
+You'll still need to use a service like Ngrok or Expose to expose a publically accessible url.

 #### Webhooks In Production